Cambodia Marks 71St Anniversary Of Independence Day

 Date

-PHNOM PENH, Nov 9 (NNN-AKP) – Cambodia, today, commemorated the 71st anniversary of its independence from the French colonial rule.
+(MENAFN- IANS) Phnom Penh, Nov 9 (IANS) Cambodia on Saturday commemorated the 71st anniversary of its independence from the French colonial rule.

-Representatives of foreign diplomatic corps were also among thousands of participants at the one-hour event, held at the Independence Monument in the capital, Phnom Penh.
+Representatives of foreign diplomatic corps were also among thousands of participants at the one-hour event held at the Independence Monument in the capital Phnom Penh, Xinhua news agency reported.

-In a text posted on his official social media platform today, Hun Sen said that, Nov 9 reminded people of a noble mission launched by late Cambodian King Father, Norodom Sihanouk, to demand independence from the French colony.
+In a text posted on his official social media platforms on Saturday, Hun Sen said that November 9 reminded people of a noble mission launched by late Cambodian King Father Norodom Sihanouk to demand independence from the French colony.

 At the end of the celebration, pigeons and balloons were released as a sign of independence and freedom.

-The nation gained its independence on Nov 9, 1953, after 90 years of French colonial rule.– NNN-AKP
+The Southeast Asian nation gained its independence on November 9, 1953, after 90 years of the French colonial rule.

 Legal Disclaimer: